 Can I cancel Zealthy easily?

 Cancellation is a documented pain point.
 The DOJ complaint specifically alleges Zealthy fails to provide simple cancellation mechanisms.
-Multiple customers report continued charges after attempting to cancel and difficulty obtaining refunds.
+Multiple customers report continued charges after attempting to cancel, with some disputes lasting three months or longer.
 Contact support directly and request written confirmation of cancellation.
+Monitor your bank statements for charges under 'ZFit' or other alternate names.

-Zealthy charges $286/month for compounded semaglutide ($135 membership + $151 medication) versus MEDVi's $299/month all-inclusive.
-Zealthy offers insurance coordination that MEDVi does not.
-MEDVi has a higher Trustpilot rating (4.0 vs 3.2) and simpler pricing but carries its own BBB F rating.
-Zealthy has an active DOJ lawsuit; MEDVi does not.
+Zealthy charges $286/month for compounded semaglutide ($135 membership + $151 medication) versus MEDVi's $299/month all-inclusive and ivim Health's ~$195/month total.
+Zealthy offers insurance coordination that neither competitor provides.
+MEDVi has a higher Trustpilot rating (4.0 vs 3.2) and simpler pricing. ivim Health has the lowest total cost among all three.
+Zealthy is the only one with an active DOJ lawsuit.

 The Bottom Line

 Zealthy offers genuinely competitive pricing and a rare insurance coordination service that can cut GLP-1 costs dramatically.
-The medication is real, the pharmacies are accredited, and patients who use the platform without billing issues report meaningful weight loss results.
+The medication is real, the pharmacies are accredited, and patients who use the platform without billing issues report meaningful weight loss consistent with published GLP-1 trial data (Jastreboff et al., N Engl J Med, 2022).

 The risks are also real.
 An active federal lawsuit over billing practices.
+A February 2026 FDA warning letter to FitRx LLC for misbranded drugs.
 A founder whose previous company settled with the FTC for millions.
-Trustpilot reviews dominated by billing complaints.
-These are not minor concerns.
+Trustpilot reviews dominated by billing complaints and a polarized 50/5-star, 40/1-star split.

 The practical calculation: if your insurance covers GLP-1 medications and you want help navigating prior authorizations, Zealthy offers something most competitors do not.
-If you are paying cash and want simple, transparent billing, MEDVi or Hims may serve you better despite slightly higher medication costs.
+If you are paying cash and want simple, transparent billing, MEDVi, ivim Health, or Hims may serve you better despite slightly higher medication costs.

 Use our semaglutide dosage calculator or tirzepatide dosage calculator to understand how your prescribed dose fits into the standard clinical titration schedule.